-Silicon On Insulator (SOI) technology, which was initially developed to improve the parasitics of the transistors in the electronic chip, has also shown great promise for silicon photonic wire waveguides.
-The high index contrast of Si-SiO2 has allowed for strong confinement of light and tight waveguide bends (~5 µm) and, therefore, the design of low loss photonic devices with a small footprint.
-An already mature SOI-based CMOS technology has enabled the fast evolution of silicon photonics devices in the last two decades.
-Based on these two pieces of evidence, the SOI platform can potentially enable large-scale integration of photonic devices for areas like microwave photonics, quantum information processing, lab-on-chip sensing, artificial intelligence, neuromorphic computing.
+Silicon On Insulator (SOI) technology, initially developed for improving electronic chip transistors, holds great promise for advancing silicon photonic wire waveguides.
+The high index contrast of the Si-SiO2 system allows for strong light confinement and tight waveguide bends (~5 µm), enabling the creation of compact and low-loss photonic devices.
+The maturation of SOI-based CMOS technology has fast-tracked the progress of silicon photonics over the past two decades.
+The SOI platform shows potential for large-scale integration in various applications like microwave photonics, quantum information processing, lab-on-chip sensing, artificial intelligence, and neuromorphic computing.
+Starting in 2007 at the Integrated Optoelectronic Laboratory, IIT Madras, we established a world-class silicon photonics research facility.

 Lights